srclab-skio/PACE/README.md

 # BIOME
-this repository hosts all the code used to process above-water radiometry and flowthrough data
+this repository hosts code used to process above-water radiometry and flowthrough data